-A candidate’s proximity points will be based on the distance between their transplant program and the donor hospital.
+A candidate’s proximity points are based on the distance between their transplant program and the donor hospital.
 Proximity points are intended to improve the efficiency of organ placement by adding priority for candidates closer to the donor hospital.
 Mandatory national shares still apply.

 Learn more about proximity points on the policy’s toolkit page.

 I am a transplant professional and have medically urgent candidates in my care.
-How will the new policy impact their prioritization?
+How does the new policy impact their prioritization?

 Professional education resources for both phases of implementation are available on UNOS Connect.